 International applicants to GSEP whose native language is not English are required to provide evidence of English proficiency.
-Applicants must submit one of the following to fulfill the English proficiency requirement and be considered for acceptance to the University:
+Applicants must submit one of the following to fulfill the English proficiency requirement and be considered for admission to the University:

-- Submit a minimum score for the Test of English as a Foreign Language (TOEFL) examination.

-- Paper-based TOEFL exam-550

-- Internet-based TOEFL exam-80

-(Information concerning the availability of the TOEFL examination in foreign countries may be obtained by contacting TOEFL, Educational Testing Service, P. O. Box 6151, Princeton, NJ 08541, USA.)

-Submit a minimum score of 450 for the verbal portion of the SAT 1 examination
+- A test score for the Internet-based test (IBT) of English as a Foreign Language (TOEFL) examination taken in the last two years with a minimum score of 85.
+(Information concerning the availability of the TOEFL examination in foreign countries may be obtained by contacting TOEFL, Educational Testing Service, P. O. Box 6151, Princeton, NJ 08541, USA.
+Please note that Pepperdine does not accept TOEFL "My Best Scores.") - A test score for the verbal portion of the SAT 1 examination with a minimum score of 450.